Miami Beach skyline at golden hour, palm trees and ocean

 Best Neighbourhoods to Stay

-South Beach, the southern third of Miami Beach, is the most active and the most varied: art deco architecture along Ocean Drive, the restaurant corridors of Lincoln Road and Collins Avenue, and the design-forward inventory that includes The Setai, 1 Hotel, and W South Beach.
-Mid-Beach, the corridor between 24th and 63rd streets, is where Miami's most ambitious recent investment has gone — Faena, the Edition, the Fontainebleau, the renovated Eden Roc — and where the beach itself is widest.
+South Beach, the southern third of Miami Beach, is the most active and the most varied: art deco architecture along Ocean Drive, the restaurant corridors of Lincoln Road and Collins Avenue, and the design-forward inventory that includes The Setai and 1 Hotel.
+Mid-Beach, the corridor between 24th and 63rd streets, is where Miami's most ambitious recent investment has gone, Faena, the Edition, the Fontainebleau, the renovated Eden Roc, and where the beach itself is widest.
 Bal Harbour and Surfside, further north, trade nightlife for residential calm and house the St. Regis Bal Harbour and the Four Seasons Surf Club.
-Brickell is the business-and-skyline option — high-rise inventory, financial-district clientele, no beach.
+Brickell is the business-and-skyline option, high-rise inventory, financial-district clientele, no beach.
 Coconut Grove and Coral Gables suit travellers who want a walkable, low-rise residential experience and have no interest in the beachfront performance.

 Booking Tips & Pricing